Discerning Praise and Worship – A Primer

 Songs will be rated on a 100-point scale, scored by the following:

 Doctrinal Specificity – 20 points.
 Are the lyrics specific enough to positively describe the true Christ rather than a generalized God?
 Do the lyrics positively exclude false versions of Jesus?
 Would anything prevent followers of other religions from singing this song?
-Would lost people be able to sing this song without any issues?
+Would lost people be able to sing this song without experiencing conviction?

 Focus – 20 points.
 Does the song rhetorically place the focus on God or man?
 Is God being praised apart from the individual experience of the worshipper, or is He characterized as praiseworthy by the approval of the worshipper?